 “The minor will be part of a rich, multidisciplinary curriculum, offering students an opportunity to study the Nazi Holocaust and all aspects of Jewish culture, history and religion in Europe and America,” he added.

-Meola said it’s very timely to have this program.
+Meola said the new minor's introduction is timely.
 “With the rise of numerous hate crimes of antisemitism in America and the world, students will study present-day conflicts and compare it to what has occurred in history,” said Meola.
 “We are protecting the memory and history of Jews, sharing the innovative and vibrant culture alongside the more well-known stories of atrocities committed against the Jewish people over time and across the globe.”

 He said speakers will be invited into the classroom to share, discuss and explore, while enhancing close interaction between students, faculty and community members.
 Students will also take part in research and study abroad opportunities.

 According to Meola, all students who are interested in taking the minor will be required to complete 18 hours of courses, including the following three core courses, which will be offered regularly in Arts and Sciences: